- Optimizely Feature Experimentation

-When you QA, it is often useful to be able to start an experiment or campaign live on your site but allow only internal employees to see it.
+When you test, it can be useful to start an experiment or campaign live on your site but allow only internal employees to see it.

-Setting a test cookie allows you to show a running campaign or experiment to a set of internal stakeholders.
-You will create a bookmarklet in the browser that sets the cookie.
-Then, use audience conditions to target the cookie.
-Visitors who have the test cookie will be able to navigate across multiple pages, and fire events in the live experiment or campaign.
+Setting a test cookie lets you show a running campaign or experiment to a set of internal stakeholders.
+You create a bookmarklet in the browser that sets the cookie, then use audience conditions to target the cookie.
+Visitors who have the test cookie can go across multiple pages, and fire events in the live experiment or campaign.

-In Optimizely Web Experimentation Testing, the test cookie is a key tool in the Pre-Launch Checklist for QA.
+In Optimizely Web Experimentation Testing, the test cookie is a key tool in the Pre-Launch Checklist for testing.

-In Optimizely Web Personalization, the test cookie will help you share running campaigns.
+In Optimizely Web Personalization, the test cookie lets you share running campaigns.
 Use the Preview tool to check that your campaign looks and works the way you would like before you publish.
-Then, use the test cookie to share the live campaign with internal holders for QA.
+Then, use the test cookie to share the live campaign with internal holders for testing.